 Think like a node

 The key to solving tree problems using DFS is to think from the perspective of a node instead of looking at the whole tree.
 This is in line with how recursion is written.
-Reason from a node, decide how the current node should be proceeded, then recurse on children and let recursion takes care of the rest.
+Reason from a node's perspective, decide how the current node should be proceeded, then recurse on children and let recursion takes care of the rest.